marcio777/cadmus/CoreI/ex7.md

 }
 ```

+### Explanation
+The only thing new in this program, is the function `Integer.parseInt()`. `Integer.parseInt()` takes a single string variable and returns it as an integer.
+So it converts from strings to integers, essentially.
+This is useful as it lets you manipulate them mathematically.
+So if you pass in `"1234"` as its first argument, it will return `1234`.

 ### Extension Programs
 1. Write a program `Ex7B`, that calculates the power (measured in Watts) of an electrical device, given that Power = Current (in Amps) * Voltage (in Volts).